Application - Requirements

 A. Mandatory Documents for all applicants

 The application procedure applies to all degrees of choice (Dr. and PhD).
-Regardless of whether they are interested in pursuing a PhD or Dr. phil. title, candidates are required to submit the following documentation (1. - 7.) via the Online Application Tool (available from Mid January):
+Regardless of whether they are interested in pursuing a PhD or Dr. phil./Dr. med./Dr. rer. nat/... title, candidates are required to submit the following documentation (1. - 7.) via the Online Application Tool:

-2. One recommendation letter (e.g. issued by a previous professor)
+2. One reference letter (e.g. issued by a previous professor)

-Attention: The letter of recommendation must be submitted by the referee him/herself.
-Applicants have to enter the contact information of the intended referees in the online application tool.
+The reference letter must be submitted by the referee him/herself.
+Applicants have to enter the contact information of the intended referee in the online application tool.
 This automatically generates an email to the referee with further instructions.
-Please consider contacting your referees prior to entering their contact information in the application system.
+Please note that you MUST contact your referee prior to entering their contact information in the application system.

-3. A certified copy of the Master’s certificate (or equivalent) and of the Transcript of Records.
-Applicants who have not yet finished their Master’s studies are required to upload a letter from their university, confirming the expected date of graduation.
+Applicants who have not yet finished their master’s studies are required to upload a letter from their university, confirming the expected date of graduation.

 4. Research proposal (500 words)